fishen/auto-mapping/README.md

 * Convert property types automatically;
 * Custom conversion;
 * Multiple data source mappings;
+* Map extensions;
 # Installation

 >`$ npm install --save auto-mapping`

 # Getting started
-To enable experimental support for decorators, you must enable the experimentalDecorators compiler option either on the command line or in your tsconfig.json:
+To enable experimental support for decorators, you must enable the experimentalDecorators compiler option either on the command line or in your *tsconfig.json*:
 ```
 {
   "compilerOptions": {